What Do Meeting, Convention, or Event Planner Do?

 The states with the most job growth for Meeting, Convention, or Event Planner are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or West Virginia.
 These states have the worst job growth for this type of profession.

-Meeting, Convention, or Event Planner Salary
+Average Meeting, Convention, and Event Planners Salary

-Meeting, Convention, and Event Planners make between $27,560 and $84,900 a year.
+The salary for Meeting, Convention, and Event Planners ranges between about $27,560 and $84,900 a year.

 Meeting, Convention, and Event Planners who work in District of Columbia, New Jersey, or New York, make the highest salaries.